Preeti-gupta02/BusinessDataScience/README.md

 Assignment 2
 Exploring python libraries Pandas and Seaborn, dataframe correlation with these libraries by computing orrelation matrix and pairwise scatter plots.
 Data Whitening.
 Introduction to Kaggle. https://www.kaggle.com/c/house-prices-advanced-regression-techniques/

+Assignment 3:
+A bit of Information Theory.
+Read Shannon’s 1948 paper ’A Mathematical Theory of Communication’.
+Scraping, Entropy and ICML papers.
+More on Kaggle Advanced Regression. https://www.kaggle.com/c/house-prices-advanced-regression-techniques/